-For version LSWT v5.0 (Lake CCI v2):
+For version LSWT v5.
+0 (Lake CCI v2):

-- 1. The issue of error covariance estimation for optimal estimation is a long-standing problem, to which a possible solution (Merchant et al., 2019) has recently been proposed.
-These techniques will be applied within SST CCI and the matrices will be applicable for LSWT v5.0. - 2.
+- 1. The issue of error covariance estimation for optimal estimation is a long-standing problem, to which a possible solution (Merchant et al., 2020) has recently been proposed.
+These techniques will be applied within SST CCI and the matrices will be applicable for LSWT v5.
+0 (except for MODIS, where previous techniques for estimating these will be used). - 2.
 The approximations in the uncertainty decomposition will be removed and a more exact solution implemented. - 3.
-MODIS will be added to the processed data stream, either on the same algorithmic basis as Metop AVHRRs, or with additional improvements using MODIS capabilities if research yields these in time (particularly, exploitation of the 8.7 um channel). - 4.
-LSWT v5.0 will have switched from ERA-interim to ERA-5 for background numerical weather prediction information.
-However, the optimisation of associated error covariance information will not have been undertaken.
-Moreover, the known improvements to the detail of the uncertainty evaluation are also planned for later.
-Therefore, the v4.0 and v4.1 approximations to the LSWT uncertainty estimates will persist in v5.0.
+MODIS will be added to the processed data stream, on the same algorithmic basis as Metop AVHRRs, potentially with additional improvements using MODIS lake ice products. - 4.
+LSWT v5.
+0 will use ERA-5 for background numerical weather prediction information (except the lake surface water temperature which will be the climatology from LSWT v4.
+0).
+However, the optimisation of associated error covariance information will will be pending for v5.
+0, although adequate approximations will be available.

-Beyond LSWT v5.0:
+Beyond LSWT v5.
+0:

-1. The LSWT record would greatly benefit from inclusion of night-time data, which are possible for the large lakes in the "ARC-lake" project, but for which no solution exists for

-- small lakes within our target population.
+- 1. The LSWT record would greatly benefit from inclusion of night-time data, which are possible for the large lakes in the "ARC-lake" project, but for which no solution exists for small lakes within our target population.
 This is a hard problem, that may rely on building up detailed knowledge and databases lake-by-lake.
 The R&D resources within the Lake CCI programme are insufficient for this scale of development in this phase, because 5 distinct variables are treated within one project. - 2.
-The U.S. successor to MODIS and AVHRR is the VIIRS series, which will be excellent for LSWT coverage and quality.
+The U. S. successor to MODIS and AVHRR is the VIIRS series, which will be excellent for LSWT coverage and quality.
 However, we have no practicable (affordable) means of accessing the data stream presently.
 We have approached NOAA/NASA about whether CCI processing can be run at source on their data, but a framework for this is yet to be found.
 We will continue to pursue this.